KentThylstrupAdel/HomeLab/docs/01-overview.md

 - Automation, Git, Kubernetes, APIs and monitoring are central parts of the project.
 - The platform is intentionally expanded one component at a time.
 - Implemented features are documented as implemented, while future ideas remain on the roadmap.
+- Security is being introduced incrementally, beginning with internal PKI and trusted HTTPS.

 ---